How a behavioral science based customer engagement program can help the utility sector on its journey to net zero

 Changing the way we heat our homes is going to be essential if the UK is to reach its Net Zero target.
 At the moment heating accounts for around a third1 of the UK’s carbon emissions and 77%2 of that figure derives from domestic heating, with the average house in the UK emitting 2.7 tonnes of CO23 each year, just through heating the property.

 Whilst many households are switching to smart meters, green energy tariffs and other low-carbon initiatives, there is still a long way to go before the UK’s housing is carbon neutral.
 Households of all sizes and across all demographics will need to be supported to make low-carbon changes.

-When the UK government legislated for Net Zero emissions by 2050, it accepted the need to decarbonise the way we heat our homes.
+When the UK government legislated for Net Zero emissions by 2050, it accepted the need to decarbonize the way we heat our homes.
 It has set ambitious targets including the installation of 600,000 heat pumps per year by 2028, up from just 27,000 installed in 20182.
 Only this week did ministers unveil plans for a £450m commitment towards grants to replace boilers.
 The £5,000 grants will allow people to install heat pumps and other low-carbon boiler replacements as part of a wider heat and buildings strategy.

 The route to sustainable energy changes

 Recent progress in the area has fallen far short of what is needed.
 Too few houses are being insulated and too few households have switched to low-carbon heating technologies.
 The Green Homes Grant, launched in 2020, has been abruptly cancelled after complaints of poor delivery and an over optimistic time frame.

 Work needs to take place now to dramatically speed up the decarbonization of domestic heat and that needs to involve educating and supporting households across the country, to change behaviors and adopt low-carbon initiatives and technologies.

 That’s because, despite widespread public support for action on climate change, relatively few people understand the required changes to their homes.